kskshaf/assrender/README.md

-# AssRender
+# AssRender-Vapoursynth

-AssRender is an AviSynth plugin that renders ASS/SSA and SRT (without the HTML-like markup) subtitles.
-It uses libass to render the subtitles, which makes it the fastest and most correct ASS renderer for AviSynth.
+AssRender-Vapoursynth is an Vapoursynth plugin that renders ASS/SSA and SRT (without the HTML-like markup) subtitles, based on the source of pinterf's fork.
+It uses libass to render the subtitles, which makes it the fastest and most correct ASS renderer for Vapoursynth.

 This also means that it is much more picky about script syntax than VSFilter and friends, so keep that in mind before blaming the filter.
 Yes, people have reported a lot of errors that were actually the script author’s fault.

 ## Usage

-assrender(clip, string file, [string vfr, int hinting, float scale, float line_spacing, float dar, float sar, int top, int bottom, int left, int right, string charset, int debuglevel, string fontdir, string srt_font, string colorspace])
+assrender.TextSub(clip clip, string file, [string vfr, int hinting, float scale, float line_spacing, float dar, float sar, int top, int bottom, int left, int right, string charset, int debuglevel, string fontdir, string srt_font, string colorspace])

 `string file`